jacobobryant/biff/docs/01-tutorial/03-deploy.md

 The entire process should take under 5 minutes.
 When it's done, run `reboot`.

-> 7․ (Optional) On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
+> 7. (Optional) On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
 >    This is required if you don't have `rsync` installed.
+If your default git
+>    branch is `main` instead of `master`, you'll also need to edit
+>    `:biff.tasks/deploy-cmd` in `resources/config.edn`.

-This is the last step, so after we add the remote, we can go ahead and deploy our app:
+Most people won't need to do this, but we'll add the remote for demonstration anyway.
+After that, we can go ahead and deploy our app with `clj -M:dev deploy`:

 ```plaintext
 $ %%git remote add prod ssh://app@eelchat.biffweb.com/home/app/repo.git%%